jamiekt/jstark/README.md

 * a consistent naming convention
 * feature descriptions that accurately describe how a feature is derived

-A popular technology producing features is [Apache Spark](https://spark.apache.org/), specifically Spark's python-based implementation, [PySpark](https://spark.apache.org/docs/latest/api/python/). jstark uses PySpark to address the requirements listed above.
+A popular technology for producing features is [Apache Spark](https://spark.apache.org/), specifically Spark's python-based implementation, [PySpark](https://spark.apache.org/docs/latest/api/python/). jstark uses PySpark to address the requirements listed above.